vayu-astra/vayu-astra/README.md

 In future we are planning to make use of multiple Vayu Astra at different locations and make a network wokring hand to hand with authorities concerned with taking actions for better air quality .
 We also are planning to minimize current hardware setup into a portable, handy user friendly dongle .

-## Live demo

-You can find a running system to test at [callforcode.mybluemix.net](http://callforcode.mybluemix.net/).

-See the "long description" field in our submission (not in this repo) for the log-in credentials.

 ## Built with

 - [IBM Cloudant](https://cloud.ibm.com/catalog?search=cloudant#search_results) - The NoSQL database used